Matheusutino/depression-data-augmentation/README.md

 ## 🔍 Key Findings

-- 🥇 MIL consistently outperforms SIL in all augmentation scenarios
+- 🥇 MIL consistently outperforms SIL across all data augmentation strategies, confirming that leveraging user-level information enhances performance.

-- 🧠 LLM-based augmentation without BDI-II modulation achieves the best F1-scores
+- 🧠 Among LLMs, Dolphin 3 surpasses larger models, indicating that compact architectures can yield high-quality synthetic data with lower computational overhead.

+- 📈 For both LLM-based and Contextual (BERT) augmentation, the best F1-scores are achieved with an augmentation factor of $n = 1$, suggesting that excessive synthetic data may introduce noise and degrade performance.

-- ⚡ Contextual BERT substitution offers a strong performance–efficiency tradeoff
+- ⚡ Contextual BERT substitution provides an effective balance between performance and efficiency.

-- ⚠️ Synthetic generation with BDI-II introduces stylistic divergence and reduces performance
+- ⚠️ Incorporating BDI-II modulation into synthetic generation leads to stylistic inconsistencies and harms model accuracy.

 ## 📊 Dataset